 A few months ago I started a support group called Chattanooga Creatives, because I believe there are many "closet artists" out there who only need a place to be seen and heard.
 Rule number one in the group is: no judgment.
 People begin creating out of joy, but judgment often turns that joy into shame.
 That's the battle I'm fighting.
 Despite all the paintings I've made and shown and sold, and all the people who've told me how much they like my work, I still feel like I'm not a real artist.
 I'm holding myself up to some ideal that I'm not even conscious of.

 But what if I paint all these large paintings and galleries aren't interested and no one likes them?
 Kevin said, "maybe you just start painting because you love what you're doing and forget the rest."
 He's right of course, love is the point after all.
 I am a real artist because I make my art with love.
 My husband believes I can do this.
 In fact, as Chase Reeves says, I can do it because I am doing!
 Doing it with lots of love.
 And now I'm going to do it even BIGGER!

-Talk to me!
-Share your thoughts or comments.
-Connect with me!
+Share your thoughts or comments and connect with me.
 I share my most recent paintings and humble musings on Instagram and Facebook.
 You can find paintings available for sale there and on my website, as well as new prints available in my store.
 You can also commission a painting or pet portrait as a gift for yourself or a friend.
 Another way to share the love!